-Objectives, Competencies and Courses with NASP Domains
+Student Learning Outcomes, Competencies and Courses with NASP Domains

-The Program has eight objectives that are modeled after the NASP Blueprint III's domains of competence.
-Over the course of the Program, through coursework, field experiences and on-going supervision, students meet these objectives and the corresponding competencies.
-Students engage in Portfolio tasks (see Portfolio Process) that require them to associate the objectives and competencies with various course requirements and activities.
+The Program has 10 student learning outcomes that are derived from the NASP domains.
+Over the course of the Program, through coursework, field experiences and on-going supervision, students meet these outcomes and the corresponding competencies.
+Students engage in Portfolio tasks (see Portfolio Process) that require them to associate the outcomes and competencies with various course requirements and activities.

-The expectation is that students will achieve sufficient mastery of the objectives and competencies to enter the field as competent, yet novice, school psychologists.
+The expectation is that students will achieve sufficient mastery of the outcomes and competencies to enter the field as competent, yet novice, school psychologists.
 Students should have the expectation that ongoing professional development is necessary to continue to develop their skills.

 The Millersville University School Psychology Program follows NASP Standards for Training and Field Experience.
-Table 1.1 illustrates the connection between the Program's Objectives and the NASP 2010 Domains.
-Table 1.2 illustrates the connection between the Program courses and NASP 2010 domains, and Table 1.3 shows the connection between the NASP 2010 Domains and the program competencies
+Table 1.1 illustrates the connection between the Program's Objectives, the NASP 2020 Domains, and student learning outcomes.
+Table 1.2 illustrates the connection between the Program courses and NASP 2020 domains, and Table 1.3 shows the connection between the NASP 2020 Domains and the student learning outcomes.